LaurieLonecrow/RN_MVP/README.md

 # RN_MVP

-# # React Native - Project
+# React Native - Project

-This repository was created using [npx create-expo-app].
-It contains code and other attachments for our [React Native-MVP].
+This repository was created using `npx create-expo-app`.
+It contains code and other attachments for our React Native-MVP.

 ## 📋 Requirements